Divorce in Colombia: Legal Process and Requirements

 Marital Property Regime

-Colombia operates under a marital property regime, which means that assets acquired during the marriage are generally considered joint property.
-There are exceptions, such as inheritances or certain personal gifts, which might be considered separate property.
+Colombia follows a marital property regime, meaning that assets acquired during the marriage are generally considered joint property and subject to division upon divorce.
+However, there are exceptions:

 Inventory of Assets